-The team with the highest score from each individual district tournament will advance to the state championship (six district champions).
+The team that wins the best 3-of-5 bracket games from each individual district tournament will advance to the State Team Championship (six district champions).

 Individuals will advance to the State Singles Championship based on their 3-game score.
 The top five (will break ties) individuals at each of the six district sites will qualify for the State Singles Championship.